Investigators suspect hit-and-run in death of runner

 SUTTON, Mass.
-(AP) - Investigators say a man found dead on a street in the central Massachusetts town of Sutton appears to be the victim of a hit-and-run.
+(AP) - Police are trying to track down the motorist whose vehicle struck and killed a man who was out for a run in the central Massachusetts town of Sutton.

-Police say they received a 911 call at about 8:15 a.m.
-Wednesday from a resident who said she found the unconscious man on her front lawn.
+The Worcester District Attorney’s office has identified the victim as 51-year-old Daniel DeLima, of Millbury.
+He was pronounced dead after being found Wednesday on the front lawn of a home.

 Sign up for Daily Newsletters